ShawnRoller/ApplyNow/README.md

 3. Navigate to any job posting in Safari
 4. Click the ApplyNow extension icon in Safari
 5. Review and customize the generated cover letter
-6. Export your cover letter in your preferred format
+6. Export your cover letter in text format (PDF coming soon)

 ## Privacy and Security